Trial Search Results

 Clinical Outcome Study for Dysferlinopathy

 This study is recruiting a large number of genetically confirmed dysferlinopathy patients aged 10 years or older, who are ambulant or non-ambulant.
 The study has reopened for a further two years (COS2).
-Participants will be assessed at 6 visits over 3 years via medical, physiotherapy, and MRI/MRS assessments, as well as standard blood tests.
+Participants will be assessed at 4 further visits over 2 years via medical, physiotherapy, and MRI/MRS assessments, as well as standard blood tests.
 Optionally, the participants can donate blood samples and a skin sample for use in the identification of disease markers and other approved research.
 There is a sub-study running in MRI at selected sites.

 Stanford is currently not accepting patients for this trial.